joaotfrodrigues/rocketseat-projects/README.md

-All the projects developed in the Rocketseat courses
+All the projects developed in the Rocketseat courses, as an extra (no solution provided).
+A figma file for each project was given.

 (All projects are in Portuguese)